 A funeral service makes money by selling caskets, cremation services, funeral services, flowers, urns and other items/services related to death.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your funeral home is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your funeral home is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements